 How many times have you had to log back on, or fight with your microphone settings?

 And, indeed, we have three well-provisioned video conferencing platforms that should handle the traffic, Zoom and MS Teams meetings.
 We also have Panopto which will allow you to record video and audio to share with your students.
 And video and live conferencing may be more engaging when done well, but it isn’t necessarily easier, and it is most certainly far more difficult to make compliant with accessibility laws and to get to work consistently over low-bandwidth connections.

 Even if you are adept with technology, we urge you to tend toward simplicity with students who didn’t seek to be online students.
 They may not like to read, but text may be your and their best friend.

-If you create text within Blackboard using any of the built-in functions, it is automatically usable by screen readers and available for students who need that tool.
+If you create text within the LMS using any of the built-in functions, it is automatically usable by screen readers and available for students who need that tool.
 Discussion boards may be clunky, but once you’ve mastered the flow, they work, and at low bandwidth.